kurrent-io/documentation/docs/getting-started/use-cases/mix-and-match-database/tutorial-2.md

    ::: info Quick Quiz

-   Do the products and their quantities in the carts match the totals calculated in step 3 in the last section?
+   Do the products and their quantities in the carts match the totals calculated in step 3 in the last part?

    :::